mlueckel/PlanTUS/README.md

 **k-Plan example**: The selected transducer placement can be easily imported into the k-Plan software (https://k-plan.io/), using the *.kps output file*, for validating the heuristically selected transducer placement with proper acoustic simulations.

 <img src="https://github.com/user-attachments/assets/ef43e905-1466-4dc3-9e69-ccefa266d8fa" width="800" />

-**Localite example**: Using the planTUS output files, the selected transducer placement can be easily imported into the Localite neuronavigation software (https://www.localite.de/en/products/tms-navigator/) as a target for navigation (i.e., instrument marker).
+**Localite example**: The selected transducer placement can be easily imported into the Localite neuronavigation software (https://www.localite.de/en/products/tms-navigator/) as a target for navigation (i.e., instrument marker).

 <img src="https://github.com/user-attachments/assets/123bb35e-965e-4993-a2f6-9ec445bbe2ba" width="800" />